WSUReuther/SuperManual/docs/02_arrangement/02_04_archival_objects.md

 ArchivesSpace's Rapid Data Entry (RDE) feature can be used to create many Archival Objects at the same level in a more efficient way than creating them one-by-one as described above.
 Note that RDE can only be used to add "child" level Archival Objects to a given record.
 As such, RDE will often need to be paired with some individual Archival Object creation.
 A common workflow might involve manually creating a Series-level Archival Object and then using RDE to add the folder listing associated with that Series-level object.

-!!! note RDE is best suited to creating a small-to-medium number of Archival Objects as children of a single record at one time.
+!!! note "RDE is best suited to creating a small-to-medium number of Archival Objects as children of a single record at one time.
 Do not attempt to use RDE to create dozens and dozens of Archival Objects at once, as you may lose your work due to technical errors.
 RDE will also not allow you to create multiple levels of description at once.
-To create many Archival Objects at once, especially when creating multiple levels of description, refer to the [Spreadsheet Bulk Import](https://waynestateprod.sharepoint.com/sites/Libraries/Reuther/Documents/Collections/Arrangement_Description/ASpace_bulk_import_template.xlsx) guidelines below.
+To create many Archival Objects at once, especially when creating multiple levels of description, refer to the [Spreadsheet Bulk Import](https://waynestateprod.sharepoint.com/sites/Libraries/Reuther/Documents/Collections/Arrangement_Description/ASpace_bulk_import_template.xlsx) guidelines below."

 To use Rapid Data Entry, select the Archival Object to which you would like to add child-level records and click the "Rapid Data Entry" button.